Airbnb Quickbooks Templates

 Detailed instructions for QuickBooks Online

-Now that our data is automatically processed from Airbnb and perfectly synced into QuickBooks, once you’ve reconciled any additional expenses, it’s quite simple to produce beautiful owner statements and reports each month.
+Now that your data is automatically processed from Airbnb and seamlessly synced into QuickBooks, producing clear and professional owner statements and reports each month becomes simple, especially after reconciling any additional expenses.

 Monthly Owner Statement by Listing

-This statement can be sent to owners every month.
-It is grouped by class, which means it is focused on displaying activity details on a per listing, per owner basis.
-This helps owners see their earnings, per listing, in precise detail along with all the movements in and out of the trust account.
-Each line created by Tallybreeze (formerly Bnbtally) includes a reservation code and details of the transaction.
-Finally, a grand total due to the owner is displayed at the bottom.
+This statement can be sent to owners each month.
+It is grouped by class, meaning it presents activity on a per-listing, per-owner basis.
+This allows owners to clearly see their earnings for each listing, along with all movements in and out of the trust account.
+Every line created by Tallybreeze includes a reservation code and transaction details.
+A final grand total due to the owner appears at the bottom.

-In the following example, we’re showing an owner statement for a single owner, Kim Sorreno:
+In the example below, we’re displaying an owner statement for a single owner, Kim Sorreno:

 Quick Setup Steps